dirkschumacher/wasmr/README.md

 code from R using the [wasmer](https://wasmer.io/) runtime.

 This is a super early version with bugs and missing features.
-It is a first protytpe for me to learn more about WebAssembly, but will evolve hopefully into something stable.
-It has the appropriate code quality of a protytpe :).
+It is a first prototype for me to learn more about WebAssembly, but will evolve hopefully into something stable.
+It has the appropriate code quality of a prototype :).

 ## Installation